nextdoc/ai-tools/README.md

 ### Command Line Options

 #### JVM Clojure (`nrepl:test`)
-- `-n, --namespaces`: Comma-separated list of test namespaces to run (required)
+- `-n, --namespaces`: Comma-separated list of test namespaces or individual tests to run (required)
+  - Full namespace: `my.project.core-test`
+  - Individual test: `my.project.core-test/test-function-name`
+  - Mixed: `my.project.core-test/specific-test,my.project.utils-test`
 - `-d, --directories`: Comma-separated list of directories to scan for changes & reload before running tests (optional)
 - `-p, --port-file`: Path to the file containing the nREPL port (default: ".nrepl-port")

 The --directories option is useful if some of your sources fail to reload cleanly using tools.namespace.

+**Note:** Individual test execution is currently only supported for JVM Clojure tests, not ClojureScript.

 #### ClojureScript (`nrepl:test-shadow`)
 - `-n, --namespaces`: Comma-separated list of test namespaces to run (required)